lutia-io/aker/README.md

 - Ffter installing an external package, please ensure to freeze the pinned package to `requirements.txt`
   - `pip freeze > requirements.txt`

-## Tests

-- Run the tests using Django:
-  - `python manage.py test`
-- Run the tests using `coverage`:
-  - `coverage run manage.py test`
-- If you want to see the coverage results in your terminal:
-  - `coverage report -m`
-- If you want to see the coverage results with red/green diff, you can open a browser tool:
-  - `coverage html`
-- Open the generated HTML file located in `htmlcov/index.html` in a browser with absolute path